forksbot/aioli/docs/api/package.rst

+.. _package-docs:

 Package
 =======

-The :class:`~aioli.Package` class is used for defining a Package and making its components eligible for use.
+A *Package* is a namespaced and labelled group of components that can be imported into an :class:`~aioli.Application`.

+There are two main components for building Web API Packages: :ref:`controller-docs` & :ref:`service-docs`

+When developing an Aioli application, local *Packages* typically contain code that makes sense to modularize in the Application at hand.

 .. automodule:: aioli
 .. autoclass:: Package
    :members:

-*Example*
+Example – Creating a Package with Controller and Service layers

 .. code-block:: python

     from aioli import Package
-    from aioli_guestbook import service

     from .service import VisitService, VisitorService
-    from .database import VisitModel, VisitorModel
+    from .controller import HttpController
-    from .controller import GuestbookHttpController
+    from .config import ConfigSchema

     export = Package(
-        controllers=[GuestbookHttpController],
+        name="aioli_guestbook",
+        version="0.1.0",
+        description="Example guestbook Package",
+        controllers=[HttpController],
         services=[VisitService, VisitorService],
-        models=[VisitModel, VisitorModel],
-        name="aioli-guestbook",
-        version="0.1.0",
-        description="Example guestbook package"
+        config=ConfigSchema,
     )